SAP-archive/devtoberfest-2021/topics/Week5_Data/README.md

 <img src="../../images/VitaliyRudnytskiy_250px_shade.png">
 </td>
         <td>
 As an SAP Developer Advocate <strong><a href="https://people.sap.com/vitaliy.rudnytskiy">Vitaliy Rudnytskiy</a></strong> focuses on all ways developers are collecting data and turning it into value using the SAP Business Technology Platform.
-His main interests are in big data and fast data technologies, IoT, analytics, and data visualization.
+His main interests are in big data and fast data technologies, IoT, analytics, and data visualization.<br><br>

-Before joining SAP, he worked as a technology consultant in Europe and in the U.S. Vitaliy is a visiting lecturer at WSB University in Wrocław.</td>  </tr></table>
+Before joining SAP, he worked as a technology consultant in Europe and in the U.S. Vitaliy is a visiting lecturer at the WSB University in Wrocław.</td>  </tr></table>

 ## Meet-the-Author